openstack/releases/doc/source/reference/process.rst

 #.
 Process any remaining library freeze exception.

 #.
-Early in the week, email openstack-discuss list to remind PTLs that
-   cycle-highlights are due this week so that they can be included in release marketing preparations.

-#.
 Propose autoreleases (``process_auto_releases``) for
    ``cycle-with-intermediary`` client libraries which had commits that have not been included in a release.